How To Make Archery Targets At Home

 • Old clothing – If you have enough laying around, those t-shirts and jeans can be used as filling.

 • Shrink wrap – Unravel a bunch of shrink wrap and stuff the inside of the frame with it.
-This will work the best.

 Using staples or light tack nails, you’re going to take a sheet of 18” x 18” chicken wire and attach it to the back.
-You might have to wrap it around the edges by about 2”, but make sure it’s on there nice and tight.

-Laying it flat on its chicken wire back, fill it with your stuffing of choice.
 You want it to be compressed to the point that it’s trying to come out of the chicken wire side like a squeezed honeycomb.

-Now it’s time to paint your target.
 You can either spray paint a target on the cloth/Tyvek (if you have a steady hand), or use a protractor to make a bullseye and work your way out from there.

 Alternatively, you can purchase large flat wooden circles from craft stores, and simply trace them onto the cloth.
-Take your time; we didn’t do all of this for an uneven target face.

-Dig two 6” hles in the ground for the posts.
 The result is a three-foot tall target at the end.

-Place the target stands in the post and check that they are level.
 Cover up the holes once the posts are in, and pack the dirt as much as possible.

-You’ve taken your woodworking hobby and melded it with archery.
 It’s not the easiest target, but it’s super simple to tear away the Tyvek/ground cloth, replace the stuffing, and get more time out of your target.

-Hay Bale Archery Target
+Hay Bales Archery Target – Best Archery Target

 haybales stand

 Have a hay bale around?
-You’re basically already done.

 This super quick archery target instruction will